rob-hall78/ostKanboard/README.md

 # osTicket to Kanboard Plugin

-This plugin integrates osTicket with Kanboard by calling the Kanboard API when tickets are created, assigned, or closed.
+This plugin integrates osTicket with Kanboard by calling the Kanboard API when tickets are created, assigned, put on hold, or closed.

 ## Features